Title 1 Resources

 IMPLEMENTATION

 The staff at The Early Learning Center at Henderson E. Formey Jr. School recognizes that the education of students is a responsibility shared with administrators, teachers, parents, and the community.
 Maximum learning occurs when parents are actively involved and supportive of the education of their children.
-In an effort to enhance and expand parental involvement at the school level, parents will be invited to attend several meetings throughout the year in order to provide input in the planning, review, and improvement of school-wide Title I programs.
+In an effort to enhance and expand parental involvement at the school level, parents will be invited to attend several meetings throughout the year to provide input in the planning, review, and improvement of school-wide Title I programs.

-In order to provide parents/guardians with continuous communication, opportunities for input, and to increase family engagement, the following mandatory Title I family meetings will be held each academic school year:
+To provide parents/guardians with continuous communication, opportunities for input, and to increase family engagement, the following mandatory Title I family meetings will be held each academic school year:

-• Title I Annual Meeting (Fall) – Introduces the School/Family Compacts, the Family Engagement Policy, the Title I budget, and the School Improvement Plan.
-Information about the school’s curriculum, assessments, and other important information is also shared at this meeting.
+• Title I Annual Meeting (Fall) – Introduces the School/Family Compacts, the Family Engagement Policy,

-• Family Forum (Spring) – Provides parents/guardians with the opportunity to provide input on School Improvement Planning, the Family Engagement Budget, the Family Engagement Policy, the School Parent/Family Compact, and staff training.
+Improvement Planning, the Family Engagement Budget, the Family Engagement Policy, the School Parent/Family Compact, and staff training.

 1% SET-ASIDE FOR PARENT AND FAMILY ENGAGEMENT ACTIVITIES